ibrahima/cse30/disc4/disc4.md

 ## The Stack

+- In general, a stack is a Last In, First Out data structure (LIFO)
+- Basic operations: *push* data onto stack, *pop* data off of stack
+- In terms of computer organization, *the stack* is a region of memory that operates in this manner
-- Stores automatic variables, return address, any registers we need to save before
+- Stores automatic variables, return address, any registers we need to save before calling a function

 ## Memory Layout